Dušan Lajović: 2023: Win over world No. 1 and second title, back to top 50, 100th clay win

-2024–2025: Two Golden swing quarterfinals, Olympics, out of top 100
+2024–2026: Two Golden swing quarterfinals, Olympics, out of top 100

 At the 2024 Argentina Open he reached back-to-back quarterfinals at this tournament defeating eight seed Arthur Fils and Alejandro Tabilo before losing to eventual champion, wildcard Facundo Díaz Acosta.
 At the 2024 Rio Open he reached back-to-back quarterfinals in two consecutive weeks.

 He reached his second career semifinal above the ATP 250 level, at the ATP 500 the 2024 Barcelona Open Banc Sabadell, with wins over qualifier Diego Schwartzman, sixth seed Ugo Humbert, 11th seed Alejandro Davidovich Fokina and 16th seed Arthur Fils.

 He qualified for the 2024 Paris Olympics making his debut.

+Dušan Lajović serves during his Men’s Qualifying Singles Round 3 match against C. Wong.

+During the 2026 US Open Men’s Qualifying Singles – Round 3: C. Wong defeated D. Lajović 6–4, 6–3.
+The match was delayed due to rain before Wong completed a hard fought victory.

+Dušan Lajović hits a forehand during his Men’s Qualifying Singles Round 3 match on Court 7 at the USTA Billie Jean King National Tennis Center.

 Playing style

 Lajović plays his best games on clay courts, with a strong baseline game capable of creating decent pace on both wings.
 He can create heavy kick on his serve, especially effective on clay.

 Personal life

 Lajović was born 30 June 1990 in Belgrade, Serbia to parents Marina and Dragiša Lajović.
 He started playing tennis when he was seven years old in T.K.
 Stara Pazova and later continued in T.K.
 Partizan Belgrade.
 He is in a long-term relationship with Serbian medical doctor Lidija Mikic.
 He lives in Stara Pazova, Serbia where he used to own a coffee shop.